phaustin/quantecon-example/book/docs/getting_started.md

 ## Working with Python Files

-So far we\'ve focused on executing Python code entered into a Jupyter notebook cell.
+So far we've focused on executing Python code entered into a Jupyter notebook cell.

 Traditionally most Python code has been run in a different way.